deckhouse/virtualization/docs/EXAMPLES.md

   memory:
     size: 2Gi
   blockDeviceRefs:
-    # the order of disks and images in this block determines the boot priority
+    # The order of disks and images in this block determines the boot priority.
     - kind: VirtualDisk
       name: ubuntu-2204-root
 ```